jawsmartin/jawsmartin.github.io/_posts/2015-02-05-the-world-revolves-around-the-sun.md

 ###Presentation, Testing, and Prototyping

 With the site map laid out and the wireframes completed, the next step is to finalize the direction before moving to mockups.
-I do this in two steps: a static prototype and an interactive protootype.
+I do this in two steps: a static prototype and an interactive prototype.

 {% include image.html name="site-map-detailed-desktop" caption="Connecting desktop wireframes via sitemap" %}